wpmed/croptool2/README.md

 ## CropTool

-[CropTool](https://croptool.toolforge.org/) is a tool for cropping image files at Wikimedia Commons and other Wikimedia sites using the MediaWiki API with OAuth.
+[CropTool2](https://croptool2.toolforge.org/) is a tool for cropping image files at Wikimedia Commons and other Wikimedia sites using the MediaWiki API with OAuth.

+It is a fork of the original CropTool

 * [Help page on Commons](https://commons.wikimedia.org/wiki/Commons:CropTool).
 * [Tool info on WikiTech](https://wikitech.wikimedia.org/wiki/Tool:CropTool)